 It remains to be seen just how complete a skill set he possesses.
 For now, the 23-year-old super middleweight is chasing the late Ali Raymi's record of 21 consecutive first-round KOs to start a pro career.
 Tyrone Brunson did it in 19 consecutive fights, and the late Edwin Valero is third on the list, with 18.

-As Berlanga gets ready to step back into the ring, he told ESPN what he remembers from each of his 14 appearances.
+As Berlanga celebrated his 16th victory, he added to his recollections of what he remembers from each of his 16 appearances.

 Editor's note: Responses have been edited for clarity.

 April 29, 2016, at Isla San Marcos, Mexico

 Time of stoppage: 1:02

 "There was actually a big, big carnival over there around that time.
 So there were a lot of fans that were there and stuff.
 It was crazy -- crazy adrenaline rush for my first fight as a pro.
 It was amazing.